stefanbohne/bynar/docs/language.rst

 Functions
 ---------

-Functions are usually not written in the form explain in this section.
+Functions are usually not written in the form explained in this section.
 Most functions are defined by using the :ref:`def-statement-functions`.
 You can skip this section and still be able to write any program.